sstucki/f-omega-int-agda/README.md

 see the [QEmu Instructions](#qemu-instructions) below for how to setup, start and connect to the VM.

-Once you logged into the VM you can change to the artifact directory and check the Agda mechanization by running
+Log into the VM as the user `artifact`, e.g. by running `ssh -p 5555 artifact@localhost` and using the password `password`.
+Once you are logged into the VM, you can change to the `artifact` directory and check the Agda mechanization by running

     cd artifact